Pigeon drop

-The pigeon drop or Spanish handkerchief or Chilean handkerchief is a confidence trick in which a victim (the mark or pigeon), is persuaded to pay to secure the right to a supposed large sum of money or valuable object.
+The pigeon drop or Spanish handkerchief or Chilean handkerchief is a confidence trick in which a victim (the mark or pigeon) is persuaded to pay to secure the right to a supposed large sum of money or valuable object.
 One of the con artists will typically claim to have found the money or valuable abandoned on the ground just before talking to the mark, or will place it on the ground beforehand and pretend to happen upon it at the same time as the mark, hence the term "drop".

 Method

 Typically the scam involves two or three scammers (con artists) performing together to defraud the mark.
 One will arrange to "find" a valuable item along with the mark in a public place, such as by leaving it on the ground for the mark to find or approaching them with it in hand.
 A second scammer will pass by and enter the conversation, seeming to provide an independent opinion.
 One of the two scammers will pose as someone senior and knowledgeable, such as a lawyer, banker, or businessperson, or the senior might be a third scammer posing as a boss or authority called by one of the others.

 The senior scammer will explain how the trio can cash in on the item legitimately, suggesting they split the proceeds three ways.
 However, he will ask each member of the group (including the mark) to put up some money first under a pretext, for example to prove financial solvency as a legal requirement, or to demonstrate that they can be trusted with the item during the process.
 The junior scammer will show enthusiasm and hand over cash, encouraging the mark to do the same.
 The con artists will then find some excuse to leave with the mark's money.
 The valuable might be deposited with a third party such as a bank, or they may leave it in the hands of the mark, who will eventually discover that it is worthless or that the scammers have switched it with a worthless decoy.

-The scammers may pretend to visit banks or stores in the course of the con, but they typically avoid actually entering to avoid surveillance cameras.
+The scammers may pretend to visit banks or stores in the course of the con, but they typically avoid actually entering to avoid surveillance cameras, or they may enter a "mock office" that is manufactured solely for the purpose of deceiving the victim and is soon deconstructed after the victim leaves, such that if the victim returns they may find nothing there the next day.
 They may arrange for the group to park behind such buildings, leaving the mark in the car, and walk around to the front to pretend to go inside.